-Ryne Franklin Gammon (Webmaster/Technical Director/Director of Company Operations) has been with The Meredith Gravely School of Dance since 2015 as Technical Director and Lighting Designer.
-Ryne began his work in Technical Direction in 2012 as the In-House Lighting Designer and Technical Director for the Union Street Theatre in Downtown Danville.
-There, Ryne learned all about how to use the power of lighting design to create a special layer to the art of theatre and dance.
-He has designed “The Lion King, Jr.”, “Grease”, “Willy Wonka”, and many more locally in Danville and the surrounding area.
+Ryne Franklin Gammon (Webmaster/Technical Director/Director of Company Operations) has been with The Meredith Gravely School of Dance since 2015, serving as the Technical Director and Lighting Designer.
+He began his career in Technical Direction in 2012 at the Union Street Theatre in Downtown Danville, where he also worked as the In-House Lighting Designer.
+Ryne has designed lighting for numerous local productions, including “Grease,” “Willy Wonka,” “Disney’s Beauty and the Beast,” “Disney’s Aladdin,” and many others.

 Carolyn Compton (Costume Manager) began working as the Costume Manager for The Meredith Gravely School of Dance in 2000 under the direction of Mrs. Meredith Gravely.
 At the time, she had twin daughters that were students at the studio.
 With being a former “dance mom”, Mrs. Compton understands the necessity to balance quality and financial budget to ensure a successful production.